 “the 2017 Tax Act includes new Internal Revenue Code § 199A, which provides that individuals who are independent contractors can qualify for a 20 percent tax deduction on their independent contractor income without further requirements being met as long as they are engaged in a trade or business and make less than $315,000.00 in taxable income with their spouse if they are married filing jointly, or $157,500.00 of taxable income if filing a single return.”

 This is great tax relief for individuals who truly are independent contractors and could be motivation for some to try to reclassify their status from employee to independent contractor.
-Businesses might also want to persuade their workers to reclassify to independent contractors to avoid payroll taxes, worker’s compensation and unemployment benefits.
+Businesses might also want to persuade their workers to reclassify as independent contractors to avoid payroll taxes, worker’s compensation, and unemployment benefits.
 But not so quick.
 You really need to understand the rules of this game.

-We have businesses all across the United States, Canada and Puerto Rico who use our online time clock system to track time for their remote employees and we care deeply for all of them.
+We have businesses all across the United States, Canada, and Puerto Rico that use our online time clock system to track time for their remote employees, and we care deeply for all of them.
 The legal differences between employees and independent contractors are vital to understand.
 We believe that while some businesses may employ deceptive practices to save on payroll expenses, many just don’t have a clear grasp of the laws.

 Stay tuned and stay in touch by following us on Facebook.